SuhailAhmedVelorum/SuhailAhmedVelorum/README.md

 ### Hi there 👋
 I'm Suhail Ahmed, a 3rd year CSE AI&ML student at VIT Chennai.
 I'm currently trying to learn as much as I possibly can and use them to build meaningful (and cool of course) projects.
-I'm really drawn to the creative aspect of coding and love nothing more than to sit down and code something fun while listening to some dance/electronic music.
+I'm really drawn to the creative aspect of coding and love nothing more than to kick back and code something fun while listening to music.

 ### 🔭 I’m currently working on ...
 - Completing coding problems on HackerRank and LeetCode